greg-hub/notes-on-the-weird-parts/6-asynchronours-callbacks.md

 # Asynchronous: More than one at a time.
 + The the Javascript engine is synchronous, It executes code one line at a time.
-+ any events that happen outside of the engine get placed into a queue and if the execution stack is empty it will process the event.
++ any events that happen outside of the engine get placed into a queue.
+If the execution stack is empty it will process the event.
-+ if a click event happens then an HTTP event it will process the click event first then run the function, complete it.
-Then look in the queue again for the next function (HTTP in this case
++ If a click event happens a HTTP event it will process the click event first then run the function and complete it.
+Then look in the queue again for the next function (HTTP in this case).
 + What's happening is the browser is asynchronously putting things in the event queue, but the code that is running is still running line by line.

 ## This long-running function shows how Javascript handles asynchronous callbacks.